William-King977/cloud_computing_and_aws/README.md

 * It's stateless - returning traffic must follow the rules
 * Rules are processed in order, starting with the lowest numbered rule, when deciding to allow traffic
 * Supports both allow and deny rules

+## Ephemeral/Dynamic Ports
+- Shortly lived ports, 'lives' for the duration of their use
+- Automatically allocated based on the demand
+- Range from 1024-65535

 ## AWS VPC configuration with Subnets
 ### Step 1: Create the VPC